 14.1 It is HD’s intent to provide its customers with good quality services where reasonably possible.

-Without prejudice to or derogation from any of its general rights of termination, as provided herein HD reserves the right to immediately terminate, without notice, any service provided to the Customer which violates this “Acceptable Use Policy”.
+Without prejudice to or derogation from any of its general rights of termination, as provided herein, HD reserves the right to immediately terminate, without notice, any service provided to the Customer which violates this “Acceptable Use Policy”.

 The Customer agrees they will not:-

 (a) Undertake any unlawful purpose.
-This includes, but is not limited to, posting, storing, transmitting or disseminating information, data or material which is libelous, obscene, unlawful, threatening, defamatory, or which infringes the intellectual property rights of any person or entity, or which in any way constitutes or encourages conduct that would constitute a criminal offence.
+This includes, but is not limited to, posting, storing, transmitting or disseminating information, data or material which is libelous, obscene, unlawful, threatening, defamatory, or which infringes the intellectual property rights of any person or entity, or which in any way constitutes or encourages conduct that would constitute a criminal offense.

-(b) Violate the law of any foreign state or in particular the laws of the country in which Customer resides.
+(b) Violate the law of any foreign state or in particular the laws of the country in which the Customer resides.